Partnership Dissolution Attorneys in

 Dissolution is the official end to the existence of a registered business, which puts it beyond the reach of creditors and claimants.
 A partnership can be dissolved by consent of all the partners involved, by agreement in accordance with the partnership deed, by notice from one partner to the others, through bankruptcy, or by a court order.
 There also may be an external event that leads to dissolution, such as the death of a partner.

 In these situations, each partner is entitled to have partnership property applied to pay outstanding debts owed by the entity.
-Each partner also has the right to collect a share of the surplus profits, if there are any, that is proportionate to his or her interest in the company.
-Our Broward County partnership dissolution attorneys can assist you in these efforts.
+Each partner also has the right to collect a share of the surplus profits, if there are any, that is proportionate to their interest in the company.
+Our attorneys can assist you in these efforts.

 When it comes to voluntarily dissolving a business, partners should initially consult any documents that contain rules for how to terminate it.
 If a procedure for dissolution is outlined in the partnership agreement, that procedure controls.
 If dissolution is not discussed in the partnership agreement, the parties are free to come up with a separate agreement on how to handle this process.

 Dissolving a business partnership is governed by state law.
 In Florida, after an event occurs that triggers the end of a partnership, a certificate of dissolution must be prepared in compliance with state law and filed with the Florida Department of State.
-The certificate must be signed by all general partners or a person appointed under the statute.
+The certificate must be signed by all general partners, or a person appointed under the statute.
 It must include the name of the partnership, the date of filing the certificate of limited partnership, and the reason for filing the certificate of dissolution.
-A partnership dissolution lawyer in Broward County can help you make sure that you meet the requirements.
+A lawyer can help you make sure that you meet the requirements.

-Partners seeking knowledgeable advice on how to end their entity should consult the business attorneys at Stok Kon + Braverman.
-As we work through your case, our Fort Lauderdale lawyers will stay committed to keeping you informed every step of the way regarding your business dissolution matter.
+Partners seeking knowledgeable advice on how to end their entity should consult the attorneys at Stok Kon + Braverman.
+As we work through your case, our lawyers will stay committed to keeping you informed every step of the way regarding your business dissolution matter.
 You can expect the utmost professionalism from our entire team.
 We will assess the merits of your case and discuss all your legal rights and options in the detail that you need.
-To learn more, call (954) 237-1777 or contact us online to arrange an appointment with a partnership dissolution attorney in Broward County.